 Manage for Learning and Improvement, a monthly checklist Management team ideas for what to Management action do Did I/we do it?
-Example: Rewards and recognition Each team selects 1 member each month contributing to good performance, for Celebrate successes as a whole clinic September October November December January February March April May June Rewards and recognition for individuals and teams September October November December January February March April May June (8) Use of patient voices.
+Example: Rewards and recognition Each team selects 1 member each month contributing to good performance, for Celebrate successes as a whole clinic September October November December January February March April May June Rewards and recognition for individuals and teams September October November December January February March April May June Use of patient voices.
 September October November December January February March April May June Catch people working well in new model.
-Shadow and coach those who struggle with September October November December January February March April Shadow and coach (8) May (8) June (8) September people who need help to sustain changes.
-8 October 8 November 8 December 8 January 8 February 8 March 8 April 8 May 8 June
+Shadow and coach those who struggle with the changes.
+September October November December January February March April May June Shadow and coach people who need help to sustain changes.
+September October November December January February March April May June